-We charge based on Total Transfer billing which suits Managed Hosting customers just fine.
+We charge based on Total Transfer billing which suits many Managed Hosting customers just fine.
 Why?
 It results in lower bandwidth charges.

 How Does it Work